winterwolf/typedobject/readme.md

 If `message` is provided, it will be added to default error message.

 Destination of `Object.assert()` is not quite the same as usual `assert()`.
-It works in a very similar way - makes checks and throw errors, but the main purpose of this method is to make your code **typed**.
+It works in a very similar way - makes checks and throws errors, but the main purpose of this method is to make your code **typed**.

 If you get in the habit of checking all the arguments inside each of your